trampgeek/moodle-filter_ace_inline/README.md

   1. **Utilising the new TinyMCE editor's 'Code sample' option (Moodle 4.1+)**
 	  * This option is recommended for casual code authors, as the editing UI allows direct copying and pasting of code without reformatting.
 Note: Due to TinyMCE's quirks, certain options are limited.
 See further information below.
   2. **Utilising Markdown Extra, either in the Moodle editor or externally for importing questions (Moodle 3.11+)**
-	  * **WARNING:** As of the latest Moodle 4.0.6 and 4.1.1 update, Markdown Extra parsing has changed.
-A MoodleTracker alert has been created under [MDL-77000](https://tracker.moodle.org/browse/MDL-77000) pending resolution before this functionality is working again.
+	  * **WARNING:** As of the Moodle 4.0.6 and 4.1.1, Markdown Extra parsing has changed.
-          * This option is recommended for code authors who may want to create questions outside of the editor in a readable format and import them into Moodle with expected behaviour.
-Note: This option requires Markdown Extra parsing, which is currently supported by Moodle, therefore only valid Markdown Extra is compatible with this filter.
+          A MoodleTracker alert has been created under [MDL-77000](https://tracker.moodle.org/browse/MDL-77000) but unless/until full Markdown Extra parsing is reimplemented, this option is unavailable.
   3. **Editing the HTML directly in an HTML editor (Moodle 3.11+)**
 	  * This option is recommended for code authors who require full functionality/customisation and are comfortable using HTML.